Pasilla Peppers: All About Them

-Featuring a rich smoky taste, the pasilla often turns up in dried whole form or as a powder in Mexican salsas as well as in mole and adobo sauces.
-The pasilla can even create an interesting twist in the flavor and appearance of the standard red-chile enchilada sauce.
+Featuring a rich smoky taste and earthy flavor, the pasilla often turns up in dried whole form or as a powder in Mexican salsas as well as in mole sauces and adobo sauces.
+The pasilla can even create an interesting twist in the flavor and appearance of the standard red chili enchilada sauce.
 It is also a favorite in combination with fruits or accompanying duck, seafood, lamb, mushrooms, garlic, fennel, honey or oregano.

 Learn More About These Other Mexican Peppers

 - Chile de Arbol Peppers

 - Cascabel Peppers

 - Pasilla Peppers